 Williams & Connolly lawyers regularly represent clients before the Supreme Court of the United States.
-The leader of the firm’s appellate practice, Kannon Shanmugam, has argued 19 cases in the Court, including eight in the last five years.
+The leader of the firm’s appellate practice, Kannon Shanmugam, has argued 20 cases in the Court, including nine in the last five years.
 The firm successfully presented oral argument on behalf of the defendants in Omnicare v.
 Laborers District Council, a closely watched case involving the actionability of statements of opinion under the federal securities laws.
 The firm also represented the defendant in Maryland v.
 King, the landmark case on the constitutionality of DNA testing of arrestees that one justice described as “perhaps the most important criminal procedure case that this Court has heard in decades.”

 Williams & Connolly lawyers also regularly appear in federal and state appellate courts across the nation.
 Our appellate experience spans all areas of our litigation practice, with notable victories in the areas of antitrust, criminal, patent, product liability, and securities law.
 The firm successfully represented Bank of America in the Second Circuit in its appeal from a $1.3 billion judgment obtained by the government in a civil action concerning the sale of mortgage loans to Fannie Mae and Freddie Mac.